docker/docs/datacenter/dtr/2.5/guides/admin/disaster-recovery/create-a-backup.md

 Since you can configure the storage backend that DTR uses to store images, the way you backup images depends on the storage backend you're using.

-If you've configured DTR to store images on the local filesystem or NFS mount, you can backup the images by using ssh to log into a node where DTR is running, and creating a tar archive of the [dtr-registry volume](../architecture.md):
+If you've configured DTR to store images on the local file system or NFS mount, you can backup the images by using ssh to log into a node where DTR is running, and creating a tar archive of the [dtr-registry volume](../architecture.md):